 It’s important to be aware of your current limits and not to push yourself too much.
 Fatigue will gradually lessen over time and you may then have more energy for sex.

-Tips for if you’re feeling fatigued
+Tips if you’re feeling fatigued

 Find out more about fatigue and what may help.

 Menopausal symptoms such as these can have an effect on intimacy and sex.

+Menopausal symptoms may mean you feel less sensation during arousal, which means you may not orgasm or it can take longer or the intensity of your orgasm may be reduced.
 You may simply feel too tired to have any interest in sex, perhaps as a result of symptoms like night sweats.

 Younger women being treated for breast cancer can have menopausal symptoms that are initially more intense than those of a natural menopause.
 Having menopausal symptoms at a younger age can make someone feel older than they are, which can have a negative effect on how they feel sexually.